 16. PEARL HARBOR

-For older kids and teens who have learned about World War II, you’ll definitely want to head to Pearl Harbor.
+For older kids and teens who have learned about World War II, you’ll definitely want to Is it Worth Visiting Pearl Harbor with Kids?visit Pearl Harbor.
 This is the site where Japan attacked the United States and ignited the United States to participate in World War II.

 While it can be a somber spot for a lot of visitors, Pearl Harbor is so much more than just the U.S.S.
 Arizona Memorial.